Providence Saint John's Health Center

 - Have written directions and/or a map of the health center ready, in the event of an emergency or if the person taking the expectant mother to the hospital is unfamiliar with the facility.

-- Complete pre-registration with Providence Saint John's two months before the due date by filling out the pre-registration form and mail or fax to:
+- Complete pre-registration with Providence Saint John's two months before the due date by filling out the online pre-registration form.

 - Interview and choose a pediatrician before the due date who meets your family’s needs.